winitzki/scall/tutorial/programming_dhall.md

 When constructing `idText`, we chose  the type `Text` as the type parameter.
 After that, the chosen type `Text` is exposed and visible to the outside code, because that type is part of the type signature of `idText`.
-The outside code needs to adapt to that type so that the types match.
+The outside code needs to adapt to that type so that all types match.

 When constructing a value `ep : Exists P`, we also need to choose a specific type as `t` (say, `t = Text` or another type).
-But the chosen type is then hidden inside `ep`, because the externally visible type of `ep` is `Exists P` and does not contain `t` anymore.
+But the chosen type is then hidden inside `ep`, because the externally visible type of `ep` is `Exists P` and does not contain `t`.

 It is actually not hidden that `ep` _has_ a type   `t` inside.
-The hidden information is the actual type `t` used while constructing `ep`.
+The hidden information is the specific type `t` used while constructing `ep`.
 Let us clarify how that works.

 Code that uses `ep` must use `unpack` with an argument function `unpack_ : ∀(t : Type) → P t → r`.
 We must implement `unpack_` ourselves.
 Often, `P t` will be a data type that stores some values of type `t`.
-Because the code of `unpack_` receives `t` and `P t` as arguments, we will be able to extract some values of type `t` and to pass those values around (while computing the result value of some type `r`).
+Note that the code of `unpack_` receives `t` and `P t` as arguments.
+So, even though the type `t` is unknown, the function `unpack_` may extract some values of type `t` and  pass those values around (while computing the result value of some type `r`).
 For instance, a value `x` of type `t` can be further substituted into a function of type `∀(t : Type) → ∀(x : t) → ...` because that function can accept an argument `x` of any type.
 But all such functions are constrained to work _in the same way_ for all types `t`.
 Such functions will not be able to identify specific types `t` or make decisions based on specific values `x : t`.